What Is The Format Of The IELTS Test Reading Section?

 Common Question Types You Need To Know And Suggestions

 The IELTS Reading test questions are related to pretty common topics such as animal science, environmental science, global politics, health and fitness, psychology, tourism, trade and commerce, biology, engineering, inventions and discoveries, information communication technology or agriculture.

 Just make sure you familiarize yourself with these subjects so you don’t feel lost when reading passages.
 Obviously you are not required to be an engineering or global politics specialist but you will need to understand what the document is all about to be able to find the answers to the questions within the text.

 True/false/not given: True and false are self-explanatory.
 Not given means that the article did not mention the information.

 Matching tasks: Consider all the options for each question.
 Don’t cross out something too quickly.
 Often one option may fit in two or three places, but it fits in one place best, so you need to be careful and go through everything.

 Gap filling tasks: Watch the word limit.
 Don’t go over the word limit for each gap.
-You won’t get the point if you do go over the word limit.
+You will win the point if you do go over the word limit.

 Some other suggestions

-We offer you an abundance of exercises since you will need plenty of practice to become familiar with the variety of IELTS tasks.
+We have a plethtora of exercises since you will need plenty of practice to become familiar with the variety of IELTS tasks.
 Also, we have mock exams, simulating the feel and conditions of an IELTS exam; you’ll be timed and receive feedback.

 Well, there are corrected exercises to help you know where you are going wrong, and what you need to do to improve, and we use progress tracking that uses statistics to show you how you are doing; this is great for your motivation and planning.